What Safeguards are Provided in this Solution?

 - Internal Influence

 Members must vote their independent un-coerced opinions.
 The IQA cannot permit Members to form their own pressure groups, or to interact with influential employees, or to work closely with Citizens who propose Initiatives, otherwise they could improperly influence the IQA.

 - The IQA does not have any employees.
 It lets contacts for all services and the rules forbid long-term contractual relationships.

 - The Members may not form into group associations such as political parties at the IQA.

 - The IQA cannot change a Citizen-proposed initiative, though it may suggest corrections and/or improvements to the Authors who may then re-propose it.

 Best Available Help and Expert Advice

-The IQA has the authority to seek the best advice it can find from any sources it wishes.
+The IQA has the authority to seek the best advice it can find from any sources it wishes to augment its inherent wisdom.
 The decision who to invite will be made entirely by the IQA to retain its independence.
 Experts may not become permanent, or even too frequent, participants—the IQA Rules forbid institutionalization.
-When outside witnesses refuse to testify or are evasive, the IQA has the right to subpoena information to assure that it is fully informed.
+When outside witnesses refuse to testify, or are evasive, the IQA has the right to subpoena information to assure that it is fully informed.
 For example:

 - The IQA can ask for advice from the Congress, the Executive Branch, and the Supreme Court.